agama-project/agama-project.github.io/docs/user/guides/self-update.md

   repository.

-- The dependencies are evaluated so dependent packages are updated as well. if there is some dependency issue blocking the update then it fails without changing anything.
+- The dependencies are evaluated so dependent packages are updated as well.
+  If there is some dependency issue blocking the update then it fails without changing anything.

 - If contacting the SCC server fails or it returns an empty response then the